-What Types of Transactional Email Can I Send Through SocketLabs?
+What Types of Transactional Email Can I Send with SocketLabs?

-In the sections below, we’ll cover some of the most common types of transactional email that you can send through the SocketLabs platform:
+In the sections below, we’ll cover some of the most common types of transactional email services that SocketLabs offers through our email deliverability platform:

 Receipts and Confirmations